 SEA Directive Criteria and Schedule 1 of Environmental Assessment of Plans and Programmes Regulations 2004 Assessment Commentary Likely significant effect?
-(Y/N) A negligible amount of the Sedgefield Neighbourhood Plan Area is within Flood Zone 3, as a result of the River Skerne.
-However the neighbourhood plan doesn't propose any new development in this area, therefore having a no impact on flood risk.
-No intensive land-use will result from the TSP as the plan does not provide allocations for any land use. (g) the effects on areas or landscapes which have a recognized national, community or international protection status There are no areas or landscapes with national, community or international protection within or near the Sedgefield Neighbourhood Plan Area, therefore the TSP will have no impact on designated landscapes.
+(Y/N) No intensive land-use will result from the TSP as the plan does not provide allocations for any land use. (g) the effects on areas or landscapes which have a recognized national, community or international protection status There are no areas or landscapes with national, community or international protection within or near the Sedgefield Neighbourhood Plan Area, therefore the TSP will have no impact on designated landscapes.